CIS580/snake-sofiayau/README.md

 ## Extra Credit
 1. You may optionally implement obstacles within the game's area.
 Should the snake collide with one, the game should end.
 (10)
 2. A bonus of 10 points is available for exceptionally polished game implementations.

+Credit
+Part of code credit to Mariacristina88 of GitHub.